samuel-jimenez/GramEditor/docs/src/languages/java.md

 ## Launch Scripts (aka Tasks) in Windows

-This extension provides tasks for running your application and tests from within Zed via little play buttons next to tests/entry points.
-However, due to current limitations of Zed's extension interface, we can not provide scripts that will work across Maven and Gradle on both Windows and Unix-compatible systems, so out of the box the launch scripts only work on Mac and Linux.
+This extension provides tasks for running your application and tests from within Tehanu via little play buttons next to tests/entry points.
+However, due to current limitations of Tehanu's extension interface, we can not provide scripts that will work across Maven and Gradle on both Windows and Unix-compatible systems, so out of the box the launch scripts only work on Mac and Linux.

 There is a fairly straightforward fix that you can apply to make it work on Windows by supplying your own task scripts.
-Please see [this Issue](https://github.com/zed-extensions/java/issues/94) for information on how to do that and read the [Tasks section in Zeds documentation](https://zed.dev/docs/tasks) for more information.
+Please see [this Issue](https://github.com/zed-extensions/java/issues/94) for information on how to do that and read the [Tasks section in Tehanus documentation](https://tehanu.liten.app/docs/tasks) for more information.

 ## Advanced Configuration/JDTLS initialization Options